Find the Tools

 Name and describe your import

-Carefully follow the Format Your File documentation.
 Once you've selected your file from your computer, you'll either see a blue bar telling you the import has been successfully added for field matching, or you'll receive an error message in red.

 If you get an error message, go back to your file and correct any errors.
 If you need help, remember you can submit a support request via the "?" icon in the upper right-hand corner If you have a "Done!" message, you can select the "Next: Import Settings" button in the lower right-hand corner.

 You'll notice that you can chose a different file if you picked the wrong one.
 The "Browse for File" button changes to a "Upload a different file" button, as shown above.
 The cogwheel icon in the lower left-hand corner gives you the opportunity to delete the import entirely from your account.

-When matching supporter fields, start by select the row in your imported file on which "real" data actually begins.
+When matching donation fields, start by select the row in your imported file on which "real" data actually begins.
 Usually, our imported file will have a header row and the "real" data begins on row 2.

 The column contents and names from your spreadsheet are on the left and field names are on the right.
 Select the field names where your spreadsheet information should go.

-Once you're done matching your fields, you can select the "Next: Import Settings" button.
+Once you're done matching your fields, you can select the "Next: Import Settings" button:

 Decide what to do with duplicate records